-There is no record of the first Tūhoe encounter with Pākehā, but it is possible that Tūhoe were present at or heard of Captain James Cook’s landing at Tūranga (Poverty Bay) in 1769, and his subsequent voyage to the Bay of Plenty.
+There is no record of the first Tūhoe encounter with Pākehā, but it is possible that Tūhoe were present at or heard of Lieutenant James Cook’s landing at Tūranga (Poverty Bay) in 1769, and his subsequent voyage to the Bay of Plenty.
 There was little further contact for another 50 years, when traders and missionaries began to arrive.

 Because of their inaccessible territory and the uneasy state of affairs between them and their neighbours on the coast, Tūhoe had fewer dealings with Pākehā than other Māori.
 Despite this, they encountered European goods, particularly when Ngāpuhi made their devastating musket raids throughout the North Island between 1819 and 1823.
 Potatoes and pigs were two of the earliest imports, and in about 1820 the tribe acquired maize.

 Commerce also thrived with coastal tribes, who had easier access to such commodities.
 Flax fibre, potted birds and even slaves were exchanged for goods including arms, ammunition, seeds, tools, and animals.
 Because of the tension between Tūhoe and their Ngāti Awa kin on the coast, Tūhoe hapū (sub-tribes) travelled long distances to Tāmaki, Hauraki and other places to trade.